EighteenZi/rocksdb_wiki/Statistics.md

 ## Stats Level And Performance Costs
 Costs of statistics is usually small but non-negligible.
 We usually observe costs of 5%-10%.

 Stats are implemented with atomic integers.
 We issue atomic incremental operations when updating them.
-Further more, stats about time duration require to call timing functions.
-Both of the atomic incremental and timing function introduce costs and the costs vary on different platforms.
+Further more, stats about time duration require to call the timing function.
+Both of the atomic incremental and the timing function introduce costs, which vary on different platforms.

 We have two stats levels of statistics, `kExceptTimeForMutex` and `kAll`.
 The only difference is that with `kExceptTimeForMutex`, counter `rocksdb.db.mutex.wait.micros` is not measured.
 By measuring the counter, we call the timing function inside DB mutex.
 If the timing function is slow, it can reduce write throughput significantly.